Derrimut pork factory fire: 14 rushed to hospital after carbon monoxide leak in Melbourne’s West

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-By continuing you agree to our Terms and Privacy Policy.Fourteen people were transported to hospital in a stable condition for further treatment.
+By continuing you agree to our Terms and Privacy Policy.An Ambulance Victoria spokesperson said 24 people were taken to hospital in a stable condition after the agency in an earlier statement said 14 people were hospitalised.

 Fire Rescue Victoria teams later entered the facility, detecting elevated carbon monoxide readings inside.